 • Keep track of meals you enjoy, and build a collection of easy, go-to recipes.
 Keep the ingredients in your pantry or fridge, so you’ll be less tempted by processed or takeout foods on busy days.

 • Add movement to your day.
 Park further from the store when you go shopping, do a few minutes of yoga at lunchtime, go for an after-dinner walk.
 Every little bit counts.

 • Explore stress-reducing activities like mindful eating, meditation or yoga.
 Get plenty of sleep.
 Learn how to knit, draw or grow your own herbs.
 Soothing hobbies help you relax.

-• Remember: The Mediterranean diet isn’t a fad get-thin-quick diet.
+• Remember: The Mediterranean diet isn’t a fad, get-thin-quick diet.
 Some people do have luck with those in the short run, but most of us gain that weight back.
-Only to try another one with the same result.
-Instead, embrace an overall lifestyle that can ensure your glowing good health for years to come.
+Instead, embrace an overall lifestyle that can ensure your good health for years to come.

 Try the Mediterranean diet with 3 easy recipes